Palm Springs Tram Discount Tickets $18.95 + Visitor Tips

 Palm Springs Tram Snow

-The world’s largest rotating tramcars carry visitors from an elevation of 2,643 feet to a Mountain Station located at the 8,516-foot level of Mt San Jacinto State Park and Wilderness.
+When riding the Palm Springs Aerial Tramway, you will be transported from the Valley Station to the Mountain Station.
+It carries visitors from an elevation of 2,643 feet to the Mountain Station located at the 8,516-foot level of Mt San Jacinto State Park and Wilderness.
 It has the steepest vertical cable rise in the U.S. and the second steepest in the world.

 During the approximately ten-minute journey, tram cars rotate slowly, offering spectacular vistas of the valley floor below and cliffs up above.

-At the Mountain Station, you can walk from the car into the large, 3-story facility which has a cocktail lounge, dining facilities, gift shop, and observation decks.
+At the Mountain Station, you can walk from the tram into the large, 3-story facility which has a cocktail lounge, dining facilities, gift shop, and observation decks.

 The station theater features “Building on a Dream”, an 18-minute film on the history of the history and construction of the Tramway.